payola/Payola/user_manual.md

 ![Creating a Data Source](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/create_data_source.png)

 A data fetcher is a plugin which can communicate with a data source of a specific type.
 For example, `SPARQL Endpoint` is a data fetcher.
 SPARQL is a query language for fetching data and such a data fetcher can work with any SPARQL endpoint.
+Currently, only two data fetchers are shipped with Payola:

+######```SPARQL Endpoint```
+Which can operate against any public [SPARQL endpoint](http://www.w3.org/wiki/SparqlEndpoints).

+######```Open Data Clean Storage```
+This is currently an experimental plugin that communicates with the [Open Data Clean Store](http://sourceforge.net/projects/odcleanstore/) web service.

 Select a data fetcher of your choice, fill in the data fetcher's parameters (for example, `EndpointURL` parameter in `SPARQL Endpoint` data fetcher's case) and press the `Create Data Source` button.
 You have just created your first data source.